OARCID is the abbreviation for Organizing Accessibility Resources and Connections on Inclusion and Disability.

 This does not exist at the moment but we do offer some services for people in the community.

-There are very few places to go to for support when you are a youth or an adult with disabilities, as there are many medical informed services for children and youth, and there are services for adults regarding employment and medical needs.
+There are very few places to go to for support when you are a Disabled youth or an adult, as there are many medical informed services for children and youth, and there are services for adults regarding employment and medical needs.
 However, currently there are very few services or spaces that focus on disability services for youth and adults from a social and identity informed perspective.

-Not everyone is connected to the disability community, which means people with disabilities often do not know about their fundamental rights, or where to go for support.
-People with disabilities must navigate the systems with their families or on their own believing what is offered to be in their best interest, or the only services available.
+Not everyone is connected to the Disability Community, which means Disabled people often do not know about their fundamental rights, or where to go for support.
+Disabled people must navigate the systems with their families or on their own believing what is offered to be in their best interest, or the only services available.
 However, this is often not the case.

 We eventually want to have a space and services that is accessible, supportive, and promotes autonomy in all senses of the word.